jugacostase/gtdownloader/docs/sections/credentials.md

 ```
 Here we saved the file as "twitter_keys.yaml".

-Once you have done that, you can initialize your TweetDownloader class by passing the twitter_keys.yaml as a parameter in the cnstructor:
+Once you have done that, you can initialize your TweetDownloader class by passing the twitter_keys.yaml as a parameter in the constructor:

 ```python
 from gtdownloader import TweetDownloader